 Captains should also familiarise themselves with the ECF code of practice for players with disabilities.
 It is recommended that venues for matches should be wheelchair accessible and have toilets suibale for use by players with disabilities.
+Captains should also familiarise themselves with Government advice about Covid-19 and will find useful advice on keeping playing halls safe here.
+The key message to players is that they should not travel to a match if they feel unwell especially if they have symptoms of Covid and report if they fall ill within 10 days after a match.

 Arranging County Matches